23f3001726/p1-tds/README.md

 -  Used Python script , github api ( with personal-classic token for authentication ) to scrape data.
--  JavaScript and Python account for ~ 33 % of repositories by people with at least 1000 followers.
+-  JavaScript and Python account for ~ 33 % of repositories by people with at least 1000 followers and ~ 40 % of repositories by employees of MAANG.
--  Developers who wish to work in MAANG should make themselves comfortable in [ 'JavaScript', 'Python', 'HTML', 'Java', 'Jupyter Notebook', 'CSS', 'C++', 'Go', 'TypeScript', 'C' ] ( 10 Most used by people in MAANG ).
+-  Developers who wish to work in MAANG should make themselves comfortable in [ 'JavaScript', 'Python', 'HTML', 'Java', 'Jupyter Notebook', 'CSS', 'C++', 'Go', 'TypeScript', 'C' ] ( 10 Most used by employees of MAANG ).